figgi01/python-hello-freestyle/README.md

 ### General notes

-If you are failing the build, do so before the sccanner-cli
+If you are failing the build on disallow:
+* Do not use --register flag.
+Image will still show up in CI/CD scans on 3.5+ version.
+Exclude --registry as well or it will try to scan from registry.

+  Instead, send curl POST with image details to Aqua console.
+Example to be added.

+### TODO
+* Add Jenkinsfile example
+* Add curl example after build
+* Add Alternate examples handling exit code output.

-### Jenkins Freestyle project snippet
+### Jenkins freestyle project without plugin

 This example includes use of scanner-cli directly, as a build step within jenkins in a freestyle project, without use of Aqua Security plugin.